basicsofthebible/basicsofthebible.org/studyguide/TheBasics.md

 hide_description: true
 sitemap: false
 ---
+* The Basics: Big Picture Summary
+* The Basics Reading Schedule
+* The Basics: Stop and Take a Look Back
 {:toc}

 *The Basics* covers <span class="bbsg_highlight">three books</span> from the Greek Scriptures (commonly referred to as the <span class="bbsg_highlight">New Testament</span>) and a portion of the first book of the Hebrew Scriptures (commonly referred to as the Old Testament):